34th Infantry Division (United States): Units in 2012-14

 Soldiers of the division in Kosovo.

 A soldier of the division receiving the Silver Star Medal in 2011.

-34th Infantry Division exercises training and readiness oversight of the following elements, but they are not organic and include a division headquarters battalion, one armored brigade combat team, two infantry brigade combat teams, a cavalry brigade combat team, a field artillery brigade, and several attached units—specifically a field artillery brigade, a maneuver enhancement brigade, and a regional support group—along with Companies A and B from the 2nd Battalion 123rd Armor Regiment in the Kentucky Army National Guard:
+In 2014, the division exercised training and readiness oversight of the following elements, but they were not organic: a division headquarters battalion, two armored brigade combat teams, one infantry brigade combat team, a cavalry brigade combat team, a division artillery, a combat aviation brigade, a division sustainment brigade.